leite/fgodmod/README.md

 # fgod mod v1.6.12 for 0 A. D. version A23

+If you like the work of fgod mod (and me fpre in general) you can donate me here: fpre, DE24 1004 0000 0640 9684 00 IBan, COBA DEFF XXX Bic

 Report Feedback/Bugs:

 	In 0ad wildfire games forums under game modification thread fgod mod